change-engine/sandbox/README.md

 This is a simple React + Supabase sandbox.

+## Prerequisites

+* Node 16
+* Docker
+* A package manager of your choice.
+We tend to use Yarn.

 ## Available Scripts

 In the project directory, after `yarn install` you can run: